 For federal contractors and subcontractors, affirmative action must be taken by covered employers to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans.
 Affirmative actions include training programs, outreach efforts, and other positive steps.
-These procedures should be incorporated into the companys written personnel policies.
+These procedures should be incorporated into the company's written personnel policies.
 Employers with written affirmative action programs must implement them, keep them on file and update them annually.

-Office of Federal Contract Compliance Programs (OFCCP) Monitors contractor and subcontractor compliance with the nondiscrimination and affirmative action provisions of VEVRAA.
+Office of Federal Contract Compliance Programs (OFCCP) - Monitors contractor and subcontractor compliance with the nondiscrimination and affirmative action provisions of VEVRAA.

-Affirmative Action and People with Disabilities Explains why people with disabilities should be included in affirmative action programs and what contractors' affirmative action obligations are pertaining to outreach and recruitment of people with disabilities.
+Affirmative Action and People with Disabilities - Explains why people with disabilities should be included in affirmative action programs and what contractors' affirmative action obligations are pertaining to outreach and recruitment of people with disabilities.

-Laws & Regulations on This Topic
+Laws on this Topic

-29 USC §793 Rehabilitation Act of 1973
+29 USC §793 - Rehabilitation Act of 1973

-38 USC §4212 Vietnam Era Veterans' Readjustment Assistance Act of 1974
+38 USC §4212 - Vietnam Era Veterans' Readjustment Assistance Act of 1974

-41 CFR Part 60-1 Obligations of Contractors and Subcontractors
+41 CFR Part 60-1 - Obligations of Contractors and Subcontractors

-41 CFR Part 60-2 Affirmative Action Programs
+41 CFR Part 60-2 - Affirmative Action Programs

-41 CFR Part 60-741 Affirmative Action and Nondiscrimination Obligations of Contractors and Subcontractors Regarding Individuals with Disabilities
+41 CFR Part 60-741 - Affirmative Action and Nondiscrimination Obligations of Contractors and Subcontractors Regarding Individuals with Disabilities